salvabarbaro/BER/README.md

 # BER
-Replication Data to the Paper entitled "Laboratory Experiments vs. Opportunistic Behavior: State Governments Strategies in Times of Pandemic."
+Replication Data to the Paper entitled "Autonomy and Accountability: Strategic Behavior of German State Leaders During the COVID-19 Pandemic"

 ## Description